M-J-Robbins/good-email-code/email-code/hr.md

 <div style="margin:0 20px"><hr style="margin:50px 0;border-width: 0; background: #000; color: #000; height:1em"></div>
 ```

-Although often it may be easier to use `width` if it's a suitable alturnative.
+Although often it may be easier to use `width` if it's a suitable alternative.

 ### Align
 By default it will be aligned center, but with an `align=""` attribute you can set it to align left or right.